logicalclocks/hopsworks-tutorials/integrations/bytewax/README.md

 In this guide you will learn how to create a real-time feature engineering pipeline and write real-time features in to the Hopsworks features store.
 This guide covers:

-- computing real time features with Bytewax.
+- computing real-time features from a streaming data source (WebSockets) with Bytewax.
 - writing real time features to Hopsworks's online feature.

 You will also